ratbag98/PySquaredle/README.md

 The recursion unwinds as chains fail to match anything in the trie.

-The recursion is called once per letter in the puzzle grid and once all the letters have been checked the `HashSet` of solutions is returned.
+The recursion is called once per letter in the puzzle grid and once all the letters have been checked the `Set` of solutions is returned.

-A `HashSet` is used since the same word can be found in multiple ways sometimes.
+A `Set` is used since the same word can be found in multiple ways sometimes.
 Whilst this is interesting to know, it doesn't help solve the puzzle so repetitions are dropped.